rkt/rkt/README.md

 The first step of the process, stage 0, is the actual `rkt` binary itself.
 This binary is in charge of doing a number of initial preparatory tasks:
-- Generating a Container Unique ID (UID)
+- Generating a Container UUID
 - Generating a Container Runtime Manifest
 - Creating a filesystem for the container
 - Setting up stage 1 and stage 2 directories in the filesystem
 - Copying the stage1 binary into the container filesystem
-- Fetching the specified TAF
+- Fetching the specified TAFs
-- Unpacking the TAF and copying each app into the stage2 directories
+- Unpacking the TAFs and copying each app into the stage2 directories

 Given a run command such as:

 ```
 rkt run --volume bind:/opt/tenant1/database \
 	sha1-8a30f14877cd8065939e3912542a17d1a5fd9b4c \
-	example.com/data-downloader-1.0.0 \
-	example.com/ourapp-1.0.0 \
-	example.com/logbackup-1.0.0
+	sha1-abcd29837d89389s9d0898ds908ds890df890908
 ```

 a container manifest compliant with the ACE spec will be generated, and the